elatov/elatov.github.io/_posts/2012-11-29-ibm-hs22-blades-running-esxi-5-0-experience-random-hangs.md

 	TSC: 0 cpu0:0)Boot: 167: Parsing boot option module /useropts.gz

-We would see a lot &#8216;Transient file system condition, suggest retry&#8217; messages, which point to a storage issue.
-The message doesn&#8217;t point out which LUN/Device is experiencing the issue, however the last message before the reboot is the following:
+We would see a lot 'Transient file system condition, suggest retry' messages, which point to a storage issue.
+The message doesn't point out which LUN/Device is experiencing the issue, however the last message before the reboot is the following:

 	2012-10-25T16:01:54.286Z cpu2:8054)WARNING: ScsiDeviceIO: 1218: Device naa.600508e000000000e51b24d0a7fad20e performance has deteriorated.
 I/O latency increased from average value of 16512 microseconds to 331746 microseconds.